 Cook the chowder

 - Add 5 tsp of flour and cook for about 3 minutes.
 Add paprika powder and continue stirring for 30 seconds.
-Add clam juice, chicken stock, cream, bay leaf, milk, and thyme, bring to a boil, and then reduce to a simmer.5 tsp all-purpose flour, 1/2 tsp paprika powder sweet, 8 ounce clam juice, Bar Harbor, 1 each bay leaf, 4 ounce heavy whipping cream, 1/2 cubs milk 2%, 16 ounce chicken stock, 1/8 tsp thyme leaves
+Add clam juice, chicken stock, cream, bay leaf, milk, and thyme, bring to a boil, and then reduce to a simmer.5 tsp King Arthur All Purpose Flour, 1/2 tsp paprika powder sweet, 8 ounce clam juice, Bar Harbor, 1 each bay leaf, 4 ounce heavy whipping cream, 1/2 cub milk 2%, 16 ounce chicken stock, 1/8 tsp thyme leaves

 Add potatoes and halibut

-- While the chowder is cooking, peel potatoes and cut them into 1/4-inch dice.
+- While the chowder is cooking, peel the potatoes and cut them into 1/4-inch dice.
 Add potatoes to chowder and simmer uncovered for 8 minutes.
-Add halibut and simmer until just cooked through about 5 minutes.
-Season with sea salt and pepper1 Lb gold potatoes, 1 Lb Alaskan halibut, 1/8 tsp sea salt, 1/8 tsp black pepper, ground
+Add halibut and simmer until just cooked through, about 5 minutes.
+Season with sea salt and pepper1 Lb gold potatoes, 1 Lb Alaskan halibut , 1/8 tsp sea salt, 1/8 tsp black pepper, ground

 Serve